David Yau Yau: Governor of Boma State and later career

-In 2018, he was appointed gernor of Boma State.
+In 2018, he was appointed governor of Boma State.
 Afterwards, the former troops of his private army were transported from Pibor to Juba to be fully integrated into the SPLA.
 Yau Yau held his governorship until 2020, when Boma State was dissolved.
 The Greater Pibor Administrative Area was subsequently restored.
 Yau Yau continued to serve as a National Legislative Assembly member.

 In 2022, Yau Yau visited President Kiir's home state of Warrap with several of the president's aides.
 This was regarded by the news site African Arguments as possibly signalling that Kiir hoped to enlist Yau Yau's support for the 2023 South Sudanese general election.

+On October 30, 2023 President Kiir removed Yau Yau from the SPLM Liberation Council and the Transitional National Legislative Assembly.
+In his announcement to the nation, President Kiir did not give a reason for the dismissal.
+Yau Yau said that while he had not been consulted on the decision, there was nothing wrong with the decision and that he remained a staunch supporter of the SPLM.

 Corruption

 David Yau Yau is mentioned in the Enough Project's The Sentry, an initiative designed to gather evidence and analyze the financing and operation of African conflicts.
 He was accused of profiteering in South Sudan's Civil War by forming an oil company with two British citizens during his governorship of Boma State.
 He denied the accusation.